 Framework #1: Reverse Engineering

-One technique you can use is to “reverse-engineer” the careers of people you admire.
+One technique you can use if you’re at a career crossroads is to “reverse-engineer” the careers of people you admire.
 You can do 50% of this online, simply by studying their career history (use LinkedIn) and analyze how they ended up where they did.

 What was their first job out of college?
 How did they switch industries?
 Oh, they got laid off when their third employer shut down?
 How did they transition then?